 The Anansesξm website offers online courseware for Princeton students enrolled in Twi 101, 102, 105, and 107.
 Thw courses feature videos, proverbs, and Adinkra, meaningful symbols that represent concepts and aphorisms of West African culture.

 Aprendo is an online textbook developed during 2016 for use in Spanish 101, 102, 103, and 107.
-Students have access to multimedia course materials and complete exercises online.
+The textbook includes multimedia course materials and interactive exercises.

 East Asian Humanities

 Created for HUM 233 EAS 233 COM 233, East Asian Humanities I, the East Asian Humanities website platform not only presents course materials, but also allows students to augment those materials with multimedia annotations.
 A WordPress plugin developed by the ECT group allows students to link multimedia projects, articles and assignments to classical texts in East Asian Studies, transforming each text into a new reading experience.

 The First Step Chinese website hosts thirty 1-3 minute videos for use as materials to supplement the FIRST STEP – An Elementary Reader for Modern Chinese (Chih-p’ing Chou, Jing Wang and Jun Lei 2014).